musikinformatik/SuperDirt/README.md

 for the [TidalCycles](https://github.com/tidalcycles/tidal)
 environment.
 SuperDirt is a general purpose framework for playing samples and synths, controllable over the Open Sound Control protocol, and locally from the SuperCollider language.
+SuperDirt is also used by [Sardine](https://sardine.raphaelforment.fr), a live coding environment for Python 3.10+.

 (C) 2015-2023 Julian Rohrhuber, Alex McLean and contributors